UK Probe Rejects Submarine Link To French Trawler Sinking - UrduPoint

 Expert witnesses called during the hearing had "entirely ruled out submarine involvement", he said, adding that the evidence pointed towards a fishing accident.

-"Every proposition of alternative explanations was rejected in totality by your independent counsel," he told the judge.
+"Every proposition of alternative explanations was rejected in totality by your independent counsel," Pleeth told the judge.

 The French justice system, after years of investigations, said in 2016 it was unable to reach a definitive conclusion.